marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/maxexponent.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MAXEXPONENT, model representation, maximum exponent

 .. _maxexponent:

-.. index:: MAXEXPONENT

-.. index:: model representation, maximum exponent

 MAXEXPONENT --- Maximum exponent of a real kind
 ***********************************************